The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

 Parametric models assume fixed functional forms for the cluster and galaxy mass profiles, which artificially suppress MpD, and restrict the shape of the trend due to agMSD.
 Thus, under the assumptions inherent in parametric modeling, the plot equivalent to our Figure~\ref{kappadifftd} would look like a single curve, and so most, if not all degeneracies are broken by measuring the mass of the galaxy interior to S1-S4.
 (This is usually done using a proxy, like the central velocity dispersion.)

 Since $\Delta \tau_{\rm model}$ correlates well with the mass of the galaxy interior to S1-S4, one might ask if a similarly good correlation exists between $\Delta \tau_{\rm model}$ and the mass of the galaxy, or galaxies, in the close vicinity of SX.
-Unfortunately, no. This is related to the fact that near S1-S4, agMSD is the dominant degeneracy, and mass distributions connected by it are simple scalings of each other.
+Unfortunately, no. This is probably related to the fact that near S1-S4, agMSD is the dominant degeneracy, and mass distributions connected by it are simple scalings of each other.
 On the other hand, the main degeneracy near image SX is MpD, and there is no simple relation between the mass maps connected by MpD.
 So the prevalence of MpD near SX means that nearby galaxy masses will not provide a useful constraint.

-Therefore the only galaxy mass that correlates with $\Delta \tau_{\rm model}$, and hence is useful for constraining $H_0$, is the mass of the galaxy enclosed by S1-S4.
-If the mass of that galaxy is estimated accurately, and no parametric assumptions are used, $H_0$ can be estimated to within $20\%-33\%$, depending on the mass of the galaxy.
+With the currently available set of spectroscopic lensed images, the only galaxy mass that correlates with $\Delta \tau_{\rm model}$, and hence is useful for constraining $H_0$, is the mass of the galaxy enclosed by S1-S4.
+If the mass of that galaxy is estimated accurately, and no parametric assumptions are used, $H_0$ can be estimated to within $\sim 23\%$.
+If more existing images had spec-$z$'s, or more images were discovered, it would help suppress MpD around SX and likely lead to better constraints on $H_0$.